“I Was Wrong About Third Space” – A Headteacher’s Review

 ”The difference for me as a headteacher though is that the Third Space Learning intervention is so much cheaper which means we can target many more children than we could otherwise afford.
 They really want to carry on next term and say I should buy more spaces so everybody in their class has the same opportunity to take part.”

-13 pupils in Clare’s school received 12 weeks of weekly 1-to-1 tuition from Third Space Learning in lieu of payment for blog posts and contributions to the online Maths CPD videos that all Third Space Customers receive within our online Maths hub.
+13 pupils in Clare’s school received 12 weeks of weekly 1-to-1 tuition in lieu of payment for her consultancy and writing work for Third Space Learning.